AxelUlmestig/Appiot-Edison-GateWay/README.md

 ### 5.1 Create device type
   - Go to 'Settings' -> 'Hardware Types'
   - Then press Device Types and then Create.
-  - Name the "Edison Temperature" and give it the id that you assigned in step 3.2.1.
+  - Name the device type "Edison Temperature Gateway" and give it a unique id in the range 20000-30000.
+  - Press 'Add Sensor' and a choose the type 'Temperature'.
   - Press 'Save'.

 ### 5.2 Register Device
   - Go back to the front page and press 'Register Device'.
   - Set the Serial Number to your Edison's mac address (or some other unique id).
-  - Choose your newly created Device Type "Edison Temperature".
+  - Choose your newly created Device Type "Edison Temperature Gateway".
   - Press 'Continue' and then 'Register'.

 # APPENDIX